UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Abstract

 \section{Abstract}

-Environmental quenching -- where interactions with other galaxies and/or the intra-cluster medium (ICM) suppress star formation in low-mass galaxies -- has long been proposed as the primary driver to establish the red sequence for low-mass galaxies within clusters at low redshift ($z<1$).
-However, we still do not know whether these environmental quenching mechanisms are also active at higher redshifts in proto-cluster environments that have yet to fully virialize.
-In large part, this regime has remained unexplored due to observational limitations; however, the James Webb Space Telescope has recently opened a new window into the role of environmental quenching on low-mass (\lgmstar$<$9.5) galaxies at cosmic noon ($2 < z < 3$).
-Here, we use data from the JWST UNCOVER and MegaScience programs to directly probe the role of environmental quenching on low-mass galaxies in a newly-discovered $z\approx 2.6$ overdensity.
-Leveraging the deep imaging and R~$\sim$ 15 spectrophotometry enabled by these JWST/NIRCam data, we analyze the stellar populations and inferred star formation histories (SFHs) of 20 low-mass (8.5$<$\lgmstar$\leq$9.0) quiescent galaxies in the overdense environment and compare to a similar sample of 18 such galaxies in the field.
-The SFHs of quiescent galaxies in the proto-cluster and field across the entire probed stellar mass regime (8.5$<$\lgmstar$\leq$11.0) are indistinguishable, demonstrating that the environment at cosmic noon is not yet accelerating quenching compared to the field.
-This is consistent with expectations that proto-clusters at $z>2$ have yet to virialize and develop a dense enough environment to efficiently quench low-mass galaxies.
+Environmental quenching -- where interactions with other galaxies and/or the intra-cluster medium (ICM) suppress star formation in low-mass galaxies -- has been well-established as the primary driver behind the formation of the red sequence for low-mass galaxies within clusters at low redshift ($z<1$).
+However, it remains unclear whether these mechanisms are active at higher-redshifts in proto-cluster environments that are not yet fully virialized.”
+In large part, this regime has remained unexplored due to observational limitations; however, JWST has recently opened a new window into the role of environmental quenching on low-mass (\lgmstar$<$9.0) galaxies at cosmic noon ($2 < z < 3$).
+Here, we leverage the deep imaging and R~$\sim$ 15 spectrophotometry enabled by the 20 band JWST/NIRCam data from the UNCOVER and MegaScience programs to examine environmental quenching in a newly discovered $z\approx2.58$ proto-cluster.
+We compare the star formation histories (SFHs) of 19 low-mass quiescent galaxies in the proto-cluster to a matched sample of 18 in the field, and find no significant differences.
+This similarity extends to galaxy sizes and quenched fractions, which also show no significant differences between the two environments across the full stellar mass range (8.5$<$\lgmstar$\leq$11.0).
+This indicates that the proto-cluster has not yet accelerated quenching relative to the field and is consistent with expectations that $z>2$ proto-clusters have yet to virialize and develop a dense enough environment required to efficiently quench low-mass galaxies.

 \keywords{Galaxy evolution (594); Galaxy structure (622); Galaxy quenching (2040); Galaxy environments (2029); Extragalactic astronomy (506); Protoclusters (1297); James Webb Space Telescope (2291)}